What is My Number Card?

 Please use this article only as a reference, not as a legal guideline.
 Therefore, sugee.jp will take no responsibility or liability, so far as legally possible, for any consequences of your actions.
-This article was written on 25 July 2020.
+This article was written by Sochi, a SUGEE writer, on 25 July 2020.

 マイナンバーカード総合サイト. 地方公共団体情報システム機構 [online] Available at: https://www.kojinbango-card.go.jp/